mknblch/kasimaps/README.md

 - map can be dragged and zoomed using `mouse & mouse-wheel`
 - `App -> Lock Window` brings the window to the top and disables window-dragging and resizing
-- `App -> Transparent Window` enables transparent window
-- `ALT + mouse wheel` changes transparency (if enabled)
+- `App -> Reset` resets the EQ directory and restarts the log parser
 - `Options -> Color -> Z-Color` enables X Axis based coloring
 - `Options -> Filter Z-Axis` hides map data far above or below your current position
 - `CTRL + mouse-wheel` manually changes the Z-Position
 - `right click` copies the current position to clipboard
+- the position can be pasted directly into in-game chat (/say, /tell, /group, /ooc)
 - when the parser reads the position in chat it creates a single waypoint marker

 #### p99 Zone-Data